calvinsettachatgul/aws_associate_solutions_architect/storage_summary.md

 ------------------------------
 exam tips

+how many s3 buckets allowed per account 100

 s3 is object store
     upload files
 0 - 5tb
+multipart upload api for objects
+    if greater than 5gb
 there is unlimited storage
 files stored in buckets
     buckets are folders